 Not always at your computer?
 Me neither.
 Luckily, Evernote has you covered, offering a bunch of different solutions for your phone.

 My phone, as well as many others’, is a Windows Mobile phone ““ with a great application available from Evernote.
 Once the application is downloaded to your phone, you can add notes by text, by recording voice notes, or by uploading pictures from your phone’s camera.
 You can even upload a file from your phone (great if you get your email on your phone), and have it available right from Evernote.

-The iPhone application is a new, but fantastic, application from Evernote.
+Theis a new, but fantastic, application from Evernote.
 Once installed on your iPhone, you can create notes right from your iPhone or iPod Touch and have them uploaded to Evernote.